Graham (surname): Variants and use

-In the 12th century the surname was taken from England to Scotland by Sir William de Graham, who founded Clan Graham.
+In the 12th century, the surname was taken from England to Scotland by Sir William de Graham, who founded Clan Graham.
+The surname was later taken to Northern Ireland by settlers from Scotland and England in the 17th century.
 Variant spellings are Grahame and Graeme.

 Its origin as a surname has led to its use as a given name, as for example in the case of Graham Cockburn, a daughter of Henry Cockburn, Lord Cockburn.

 The surname is presently commonly used as a masculine given name (see Graham given name).